David Akers

-David Roy Akers (/ˈeɪkərz/; born December 9, 1974) is an American former professional football placekicker who played in the National Football League (NFL) for 16 seasons, primarily with the Philadelphia Eagles.
+David Roy Akers (/ˈeɪkərz/ AY-kərz; born December 9, 1974) is an American former professional football player who was a kicker who played in the National Football League (NFL) for 16 seasons, primarily with the Philadelphia Eagles.
 He began his career in 1998 with the Washington Redskins.
-The following year, he signed with the Eagles, where he spent 12 seasons.
-Akers was also a member of the San Francisco 49ers and Detroit Lions before retiring in 2013.
+The following year, Akers signed with the Eagles, where he spent 12 seasons.
+Akers also played for the San Francisco 49ers and Detroit Lions before retiring in 2013.

 During his career, Akers received six Pro Bowl and two first-team All-Pro selections.
-He also tied the then-NFL record for the longest successful field goal when he converted a 63-yard field goal, which is the third-longest in league history.
+He also tied the then-NFL record for the longest successful field goal when he converted a 63-yard field goal, which at the time was tied for longest in league history.
+His 44 field goals in 2011 is tied for the single-season record.
 Akers is an inductee of the Philadelphia Eagles Hall of Fame and a member of the Philadelphia Eagles 75th Anniversary Team, along with being named to the second-team of the NFL 2000s All-Decade Team.